scandum/fluxsort/README.md

 -------------------
 To avoid run-away recursion fluxsort switches to quadsort for both partitions if one partition is less than 1/16th the size of the other partition.
 On a distribution of random unique values the observed chance of a false positive is 1 in 3,000 for the quasimedian of 9 and less than 1 in 10 million for the quasimedian of 32.

-Combined with the analyzer fluxsort starts out with this guarantees a worst case of `n log n` comparisons.
+Combined with cbrt(n) median selection, this guarantees a worst case of `n log n` comparisons.

 Branchless optimizations
 ------------------------
 Fluxsort uses a branchless comparison optimization.
-The ability of quicksort to partition branchless was first described in "BlockQuicksort: How Branch Mispredictions don't affect Quicksort" by Stefan Edelkamp and Armin Weiss.
-Since Fluxsort uses auxiliary memory, the partitioning scheme is simpler and faster than the one used by BlockQuicksort.
+The ability of quicksort to partition branchless was first described in "BlockQuicksort: How Branch Mispredictions don't affect Quicksort" by Stefan Edelkamp and Armin Weiss.[^1] Since Fluxsort uses auxiliary memory, the partitioning scheme is simpler and faster than the one used by BlockQuicksort.

-Median selection uses a branchless comparison technique that selects the quasimedian of 9 using 15 comparisons, and the quasimedian of 32 using 78 comparisons.
+Median selection uses a branchless comparison technique that selects the quasimedian of 9 using 15 comparisons, and the median of 32 using 115 comparisons.

 When sorting, branchless comparisons are primarily useful to take advantage of memory-level parallelism.
 After writing data, the process can continue without having to wait for the write operation to have actually finished, and the process will primarily stall when a cache line is fetched.
 Since quicksort partitions to two memory regions, part of the loop can continue, reducing the wait time for cache line fetches.
 This gives an overall performance gain, even though the branchless operation is more expensive due to a lack of support for efficient branchless operations in C / gcc.

 When the comparison becomes more expensive (like string comparisons), the size of the type is increased, the size of the partition is increased, or the comparison accesses uncached memory regions, the benefit of memory-level parallelism is reduced, and can even result in slower overall execution.
-While it's possible to write to four memory regions at once, instead of two, the cost-benefit is dubious.
+While it's possible to write to four memory regions at once, instead of two, the cost-benefit is dubious, though it might be a good strategy for future hardware.

 Quadsort, as of September 2021, uses a branchless optimization as well, and writes to two distinct memory regions by merging both ends of an array simultaneously.
-For sorting strings and objects quadsort's overall branchless performance is better than fluxsort's with the exception that fluxsort is faster on random data with low cardinality.
+For sorting strings and objects quadsort's overall branchless performance is better than fluxsort's, with the exception that fluxsort is faster on random data with low cardinality.

 As a general note, branch prediction is awesome.
 Quadsort and fluxsort try to take advantage of branch prediction where possible.

 Generic data optimizations
 --------------------------
 Fluxsort uses a method that mimicks dual-pivot quicksort to improve generic data handling.
-If after a partition all elements were smaller or equal to the pivot, a reverse partition is performed, filtering out all elements equal to the pivot, next it carries on as usual.
+If after a partition all elements were smaller or equal to the pivot, a second sweep is performed, filtering out all elements equal to the pivot, next it carries on as usual.
 This typically only occurs when sorting tables with many identical values, like gender, age, etc. Generic data performance is improved slightly by checking if the same pivot is chosen twice in a row, in which case it performs a reverse partition as well.
-Pivot retention was first introduced by [pdqsort](https://github.com/orlp/pdqsort).
-In addition, in some cases fluxsort will default to quadsort, further improving performance.
+To my knowledge, pivot retention was first introduced by [pdqsort](https://github.com/orlp/pdqsort).
+Generic data performance is further improved by defaulting to quadsort in some cases.

 ```
 ┌──────────────────────────────────┬───┬──────────────┐